Executive Clemency Office

 Types of Executive Clemency

-A Pardon of Forgiveness is an official declaration that someone is forgiven for a previous conviction, relieving any punishments or obligations.
+A Pardon of Forgiveness is an official declaration that someone is forgiven for a previous conviction, relieving certain punishments or obligations associated with that conviction.

 Note: A Pardon does not automatically expunge or erase someone’s criminal record or restore their right to own or possess a firearm.
 A Pardon does allow them to apply to restore their right to bear arms.